Chief Instructor Benjamin Pincus, 6th Dan, Shidoin

 Sensei also took classes from the late Terry Dobson Sensei (5th degree), the only American uchi deshi (direct student) of O Sensei.
 Terry Dobson was the first person to show the relationship between technical Aikido and verbal conflict resolution, writing the book “Giving in to Get Your Way” and “The Tokyo Train Story”.
 Inspired by his example, Pincus Sensei enrolled in Woodbury College Mediation/Conflict Management Program in order to understand the relationship between verbal conflict resolution and Aikido.
 He is a conflict resolution and mediation trainer certified by Champlain College (formerly Woodbury College).

-Sensei presently holds the rank of Rokudan (6th degree black belt) recognized byt th International Aikido Federation in Tokyo, Japan.
+Sensei presently holds the rank of Rokudan (6th degree black belt) recognized by the International Aikido Federation and Hombu Dojo in Tokyo, Japan.
 He is sandan (3rd degree) in Muso Shinden Ryu Iaido which he began studying under Paul Sylvain Shihan.
 He also studied iaido with K. Chiba Sensei and trained with Mitsuzuka Sensei.
+In 2020, Sensei formally resigned from the United States Aikido Federation due to conflict over issues surrounding gender equity.
+Resignation letter to the USAF Technical Committee and the Board of Directors

-Sensei is the only fully certified and professional Aikido instructor in Vermont, and is dedicated to deepening his understanding of Aikido by attending and hosting seminars with senior instructors from around the world.
-He and Heidi Albright also run a rural retreat called Cloud Mountain Aikido in Roxbury, Vermont.
+Sensei is one of the only fully certified and professional Aikido instructors in Vermont, and is dedicated to deepening his understanding of Aikido by attending and hosting seminars with senior instructors from around the world.
+He and Heidi Albright Sensei also run a rural retreat called Cloud Mountain Aikido in Roxbury, Vermont.

 “My emphasis on traditional form allows students to develop fundamentals: strength, grace, flexibility and effective technique.
 Meanwhile, I make training accessible and challenging by integrating other traditions — from yoga to zazen (Zen meditation) — other martial arts and verbal conflict resolution.
 Aikido is not separate from daily life — it provides students with a context to enrich themselves and their relationship with the surrounding world.
 A fundamental aspect of this growth involves gaining insight into the paradox of martial arts: by learning how to fight one ultimately learns how to resolve conflict.”